 • Blood pressure modulation (usually lowering it)

-Animal studies suggest it can lower blood sugar levels.
-As an antioxidant, resveratrol is marketed to minimize cancer risks.
+studies suggest it can lower blood sugar levels.
+As an antioxidant, resveratrol is marketed to minimise cancer risks.

 Common side effects include: